mptei/plugins/hue/README.md

 ### hue_dim_max
 Parameter which determines the maximum of the dimmer range.
 Without this parameter DPT3 dimming will not work.

+### hue_dim_min
+Parameter which determines the minimum of the dimmer range.
+Good for dimming the color temperature.
+If not specified a warning is written and a default of 1 is set.
+This is good for the most common case where the brightness shall be controlled and it is not desired to dimm the lamp to the off state.

 ### hue_dim_step
 Parameter which determines the step size.
 In addition to hue_dim_max this parameter has to be set.
 If not a warning will be written and a default value of 25 will be set.